rod-trent/MustLearnKQL/README.md

 <br><br>
 Must Learn KQL is always evolving and updating.
 Curious about what's new and exciting?
 Monitor the <a href="https://github.com/rod-trent/MustLearnKQL/blob/main/WhatsNew.md" target="_blank">What's New page</a>
 <br><br>
-Looking for Advanced topics?
-Check out the <b>Addicted to KQL</b> series: http://aka.ms/Addicted2KQL
+Looking for Advanced topics and a fun way to learn them?
+Check out the <b>The KQL Mysteries</b> series: http://aka.ms/KQLMysteries
 <br><br>
 <b><h2>Table of Contents</h2></b>
 The following are links to the entire series so far: